apple/ml-spin/README.md

 This repository contains the official implementation for the ECCV'22 paper, ["SPIN: An Empirical Evaluation on Sharing Parameters of Isotropic Networks"](https://arxiv.org/abs/2207.10237).

 ## Code Overview
-We provide the implementation of weight sharing version of the [ConvMixer](https://openreview.net/pdf?id=TVHS5Y4dNvM) model.
-The main code for the implementation are in the `models` directory.
+We provide the implementation of the [ConvMixer](https://openreview.net/pdf?id=TVHS5Y4dNvM) model's weight sharing version.
+The main code for the implementation can be found in the `models` directory.
 The model can be configured by the files in `configs`.
 We provide three example configs.
 * `configs/ConvMixer.yaml` for vanilla ConvMixer model.
 * `configs/WS-ConvMixer.yaml` for Weight-shared ConvMixer (WS-ConvMixer) model.
 * `configs/WFWS-ConvMixer.yaml` for Weight-fusion Weight-shared ConvMixer (WFWS-ConvMixer) model.